Jakub Vrana, whose future once seemed so bright in Washington, starts over in Detroit

 As the Capitals welcomed Mantha on Tuesday night, when the 26-year-old forward scored a goal in a 6-1 win over the Philadelphia Flyers, Vrana was settling into a hotel and preparing for his first day of practice in Detroit on Wednesday.

-After four up-and-down years in the District that only scratched the surface on his potential, Vrana finds with the rebuilding Red Wings a clean slate that will allow him to play a bigger role alongside Detroit’s young core.
+After four up-and-down years in the District that only scratched the surface of his potential, Vrana finds with the rebuilding Red Wings a clean slate that will allow him to play a bigger role alongside Detroit’s young core.

 But he was still searching for the words to find closure Wednesday, specifically relating to MacLellan’s comments that characterized Vrana as frustrated and struggling with Washington’s coaching staff.

 “I have read that.
-There’s been something going on, but I don’t really know what happened … if that was the main reason or what was the reason, I don’t really know,” said Vrana.
+There’s been something going on, but I don’t really know what happened … if that was the main reason or what was the reason, I don’t really know,” Vrana said.

 Barry Svrluga: Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

-In the final season of a two-year, $6.7-million bridge deal, Vrana was due for a raise as a restricted free agent this summer — and the looming negotiations played a factor in the decision to deal him to Detroit, MacLellan said Monday.
+In the final season of a two-year, $6.7-million deal, Vrana was due for a raise as a restricted free agent this summer — and the looming negotiations played a factor in the decision to deal him to Detroit, MacLellan said Monday.

-Detroit General Manager Steve Yzerman saw in Vrana a player on a trajectory similar to that of Mantha, who once had been viewed as a cornerstone in Detroit’s rebuild.
+Detroit General Manager Steve Yzerman saw in Vrana, 25, a player on a trajectory similar to that of Mantha, who once had been viewed as a cornerstone in Detroit’s rebuild.

 “I think it’s fair to say both of them were underperforming their historic statistics,” Yzerman said.
 “We look for Jakub to play a bigger role.”